 Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge Recovery, relationships, wellbeing and hope Sexual relationships, intimacy, consent and respect, safe sex and delay Skills for work, learning habits, future employability Health and Fitness, basic first aid, emergency help, diet and benefits, drugs and risks Online Safety, privacy and boundaries, explicit imagery, sharing harmful content.
 Careers and employability Key Assessments and assessment criteria Each topic includes a before and after assessment of knowledge and understanding.
-Important literacy Key words associated with topics, including consent, intimacy, delay, boundaries Wider skills and enrichment How you can help your child at home Encourage your child to discuss topics with you at home, and encourage the application of positive behaviours in every day life.
+Important literacy Key words associated with topics, including consent, intimacy, del ay, boundaries Wider skills and enrichment Employability, revisions skills, e-safety How you can help your child at home Our lessons take place during tutor-times in regular FOCUS WEEKS (twice per half term).
+Ask students what they have been learning about and encourage them to articulate their thoughts and opinions.
+Encourage your child to discuss topics with you at home, and encourage the application of positive behaviours in everyday life.